KruthikKoundinyas/kannada_recipe_chatbot/README.md

-# Kannada Recipe Assistant (RAG + Gemini)
+# 🥘 Kannada Recipe Assistant

+**YOLO + Gradio + Gemini**

-An end-to-end intelligent assistant that detects ingredients from images (using YOLO), retrieves matching Kannada recipes via RAG, and provides conversational cooking support using — all wrapped in a clean web interface.
+An end-to-end intelligent assistant that detects ingredients from images (using ), retrieves matching Kannada recipes from a local dataset, and provides conversational cooking support in Kannada using  — all through a seamless Gradio web interface.

 ---

 ## 🌟 Features

-- **Ingredient Detection:** Detects food ingredients from photos using / models.
+* **Ingredient Detection:** Detects food ingredients from uploaded or captured images using YOLO models.
-- **Language Mapping:** Automatically maps detected ingredient names to Kannada.
+* **Language Mapping:** Automatically translates detected ingredient names to Kannada.
-- **Recipe Retrieval (RAG):** Retrieves relevant Kannada recipes from a large dataset using Retrieval-Augmented Generation.
+* **Recipe Retrieval:** Fetches relevant Kannada recipes from a local CSV dataset.
-- **Conversational Cooking AI:** Answers user questions in Kannada using , contextualized to selected recipes and detected ingredients.
+* **Conversational Cooking AI:** Answers user questions in Kannada using Gemini, with context from the selected recipe and detected ingredients.
-- **Interactive UI:** Simple and intuitive interface built with for a smooth user experience.
+* **Interactive UI:** Clean, responsive interface powered by Gradio.
+* **Mobile-Friendly:** Supports image capture directly from your phone via link or upload.

 ---

 ## ⚙️ Example Workflow

-1. Upload or capture a photo of ingredients.
+1. Upload or capture a photo of ingredients using webcam, desktop, or phone.
 2. The system detects all visible ingredients using YOLO.
 3. Ingredient names are translated to Kannada.
-4. Relevant Kannada recipes are retrieved using RAG.
+4. Relevant Kannada recipes are retrieved from the local dataset.
-5. Chat with the assistant in Kannada for cooking instructions, clarifications, or substitutions.
+5. Chat with the assistant in Kannada for step-by-step cooking help and clarifications.

 ---